Top Debt Free Companies in India – 2023 (Updated)

 Gillette India is engaged in the manufacturing and sale of branded packaged fast-moving consumer goods in the grooming, portable power, and oral care businesses.
 This is a brand with strong visibility and recognition in the Indian market.

-What you need to look for when you are evaluating a company for long-term investing is its profitability and growth factors too.
+What you need to look for when you are evaluating a company for long-term investing is its profitability and growth factors.

-Zero debt on the balance sheet shows that the company is free from financial liabilities, which in most cases means higher profit as compared to any company which has to service its loans.
+Zero debt on the balance sheet shows that the company is free from financial liabilities, which in most cases means higher profit than any company that has to service its loans.

-In such a scenario, the company is good but from an investment perspective, you don’t have a good option here.
+In such a scenario, the company is good, but from an investment perspective, you don’t have a good option.
 Hence, you need to look into the company from both these perspectives.

-You can also look at the list below to see that, despite zero debt there are huge variations in returns generated by companies over a span of one year ( and more).
+You can also look at the list below to see that, despite zero debt, there are considerable variations in returns generated by companies over a span of one year ( and more).

 Best Stock Screeners for the Indian Stock Market

-Should I avoid the companies with debt on their books?
+Should I avoid companies with debt in their books?

 No, you should not.

-In the case of a zero debt company, this number is zero.
-Hence, any number closer to zero also indicates a strong self-reliant financial balance sheet.
+In the case of a zero-debt company, this number is zero.
+Hence, any number closer to zero indicates a solid self-reliant financial balance sheet.

 Something that you can consider for investment by looking at other factors like: